ceisenach/torchkit/README.md

 Policy objects can be used to sample from the distribution as well as compute quantities like the negative log-likelihood and KL divergence.

+To add new types of policies, simply implement the interface provided by `BasePolicy`.

 ## running_stat
 Can be used to normalize input to either the policy or value nets.